Cekavis/SIBR_StopThePop_OpenXR/README.md

-## Notes
+# VRSplat - SIBR

-This project depends on the `main` branch of [this rasterizer](https://github.com/Cekavis/StopThePop-Optimal-Projection-Rasterization).
-It's downloaded during configuring.
+This is the [SIBR viewer](gitlab.inria.fr/sibr/sibr_core/-/tree/gaussian_code_release_openxr) adapted for VRSplat.
+It uses the `single_pass_foveated` branch of [VRSplat rasterizer](https://github.com/Cekavis/StopThePop-Optimal-Projection-Rasterization), which is downloaded during CMake configuration.

-### Optimal Projection

-The introduction of optimal projection broke tile-based culling.
-The `tile-based-culling` branch fixes the issue but its performance is worse.
-So only hierarchical culling is used by default.

-### Video recording feature

-- These modifications may break some other functionalities, especially the interpolation of the camera.
-No interpolation or default interpolation are the same, and should work properly.
-- The camera and path files are not compatible with the original version.
+Following [StopThePop](https://github.com/r4dl/SIBR_StopThePop/tree/main), the `gaussianviewer` checks for a `config.json` file in the model root directory, and sets the GUI fields accordingly.
+It defaults to Vanilla 3DGS if no config exists.

+## Setup

+See the instructions for SIBR Core below.

-#### Usage
+## Usage

 Set the resolution of the window (also the capture resolution) to match the rendering resolution using the `--rendering-size` option.

 ```sh
 SIBR_gaussianViewer_app_d.exe -m /path/to/model --rendering-mode 2 --rendering-size 4128 2208
 ```

+It will try to find a OpenXR runtime through the environment variable `XR_RUNTIME_JSON` and Windows registry if not set.

+You could use either Virtual Desktop, Meta Quest Link, or SteamVR to connect to your headset.
+Virtual Desktop yields the best performance.

+## Notes

+The introduction of optimal projection broke tile-based culling.
+The `tile-based-culling` branch contains a solution to the issue but its performance is worse.
+So only hierarchical culling is used by default.

+The camera and path files are not compatible with the original version.

 # SIBR Core